Local park information

 Embarkation Park

-Following the midnight fireworks, the site will close at 1am on 1 January for clean-up and will reopen at 3am.
+Following the midnight fireworks, the site will close at 1am on 1 January for clean-up and reopen at 3am.

 McDonald Lane and Victoria Street will be closed to vehicles from 6am on 31 December to 4am on 1 January.